You’ve decided you want to adopt a puppy but aren’t quite sure if it’s a good idea for your lifestyle or you’re not sure exactly how to prepare.

 The obvious options for vets when it comes to first-time puppy owners are Banfield and Petco.
-These are major brands offering veterinary services, however, at least in my experience, due to COVID-19 it can be hard to get a quick appointment as a new customer.
+These are major brands offering veterinary services, however, at least in my experience, where I live, it can be hard to get a quick appointment as a new customer.

 Originally, I was going to go through them for Hoss’s wellness checkup, but they were only accepting appointments 2 weeks out.
 However, I’m kind of glad it worked out like this though, as it forced me to research other local vets.